sajozsattila/mur2_editor/app/static/manual.md

 $$ P_\omega=2+{n_\omega\over 2}\hbar\omega\,{1+R\over 1-v^2}\int\limits_{-1}^{1}dx\,(x-v)|x-v| $$

-The block equations are numbered on the left side.
-This numbering happening automatically.
-The repeated math blocks are numbered the same, independently where they are in the text.
-So example, if we copy here again the Euler's identity it will be numbered as one:
+Block equations are numbered on the left side.
+This numbering is added automatically.
+Repeated math blocks are independently given the same number where they are in the text.For example: if we write Euler's identity again it will be numbered as *(1)*

 $$
 \text{Euler's identity: } e^{i \pi } + 1 = 0
 $$

-You can cross-reference to these equalisations, with the `#eq:id`, where the *id* is the number of the math block.
-See the [integrals](#eq:3).^[If you repeat the formulas multiple times, the link is ambiguous and is depending on the browser where it is lead.
-Most of time to the first occurrence. ]
+You can cross-reference to these equalisations with the `#eq:id`, where the *id* is the number of the math block.
+See the [integrals](#eq:3).^[If you repeat a formula multiple times, the link is ambiguous and it's browser dependant on where the link leads but it's usually the first occurrence. ]

-There are dragons living in the  *PDF* or *LaTeX* generation!
-They render everything between the `$$` as a *math formula*, which means `\LaTeX` and similar non-math mode commands will break the export.
+Beware of dragons living in the  *PDF* or *LaTeX* generation!
+They render everything between the `$$` as a *math formula* which means `\LaTeX` and similar non-math mode commands will break the export.
 Except if you handle them in `\text{}`.^[E.g: `\text{\LaTeX}`].^[Unfortunatelly with ePUB this is not true.
-It can handle `\text{some text}`, but the text commands, like `\LaTeX`, will fail.]
+It can handle `\text{some text}`, but text commands such as `\LaTeX`, will fail.]
 The tikz-pictures will also break.
 If you need this kind of things in PDF, insert them as SVG.^[You can generate example on [i.Upmath](https://i.upmath.me/).]

 ## Lists

 You can make unordered lists:

-+ Create a list by starting a line with `+`, `-`, or `*`
++ Create a list by starting a line with `+` or `-` or `*`
 + Sub-lists are made by indenting 2 spaces:
   - Change of marker character starts a new list:
     * Ac tristique libero volutpat at
     + Facilisis in pretium nisl aliquet
     - Nulla volutpat aliquam velit
-+ Very easy!
++ It's very easy!

-or ordered lists:
+You can make ordered lists:

 1. Lorem ipsum dolor sit amet
 2. Consectetur adipiscing elit